-UC San Diego Health System has joined a prestigious list of healthcare organizations that have been recognized as part of the American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program®, which recognizes superior quality in nursing care.
+UC San Diego Health maintains the prestigious Magnet® Hospital designation from the American Nurses Credentialing Center (ANCC), which recognizes superior quality and innovation in nursing care.

-ANCC conducts thorough evaluations of hospitals seeking recognition, judging proficiency and leadership in the following five key areas that are considered global issues in nursing and healthcare:
+To earn Magnet designation, hospital systems must satisfy a set of rigorous criteria.
+ANCC evaluates hospitals based on proficiency and leadership in the following five key areas, considered global issues in nursing and healthcare:

 - Visionary leadership transforming the organization to meet changing needs

 - Empowered staff properly prepared to face all challenges